 Silver Springs, Florida – photo by Moragh Carter

-I live in the UK and many of my friends there told me that I was either mad, or foolhardy, to travel solo to places that I had never been to before, and to be meeting people who I only knew via e-mail.
-The only people I already knew there were my sister, who lives in Massachusetts, and my cousin, who lives in Texas.
-However, prior that first solo trip in 2007, I had compiled a list of eighteen e-mail friends to try and meet … and, amazingly, I met every single one of them, some of whom have become firm friends.
-I had some wonderful times there.
+Many of my friends in the UK thought that I was either mad, brave or foolhardy to travel solo to places I’d had never been to before, and to be meeting people who I only knew via e-mail.
+After all, the only people I already knew in the States were my sister, who lives in Massachusetts, and my cousin, who lives in Texas.
+However, prior that first solo trip in 2007, I had compiled a list of eighteen e-mail friends to try and meet … and, amazingly, I met every single one of them.
+Some have become firm friends.

 Ever since I returned from that trip, a friend has been nagging me to write a book about my travels.
 So many trips later, I am finally doing something about it.
 I puzzled for a long time about the best way to tackle this task, and I’ve finally settled on the idea of writing about the many adventures I’ve had as a series of short stories.
 I will also tell you about how I came to meet some of those people that I’ve got to know.